apaciuk/rails-7-api-mini-starter/README.md

 ##### Rails 7 API Starter with user Devise-Api Auth and just enough essential configuration options, with UUId's/RSpec, as api/v1

-- Leaving other options open to individual preference.
+- Leaving all other options open to individual preference.

 ##### Set Devise primary model